 James R. Clarke, Jr. has been in law enforcement for 20 years.
 He was employed with the Smithfield Police Department in April 1998.
 There he served in a variety of capacities notably the Commander of Patrol and Emergency Response Team.

 In January 2012, he accepted employment with Isle of Wight County Sheriff’s Office.
 He most recently served as the Chief Deputy overseeing all operations and direct supervision of division commanders.
+He was appointed Sheriff as a result of the retirement of Mark A. Marshall on March 1, 2018.
+He was subsequently elected Sheriff on July 24, 2018 in a special election held to fill the remaining term ending on December 31, 2019.

 His education includes an Associate Degree in Police Science from Paul D. Camp Community College and is currently enrolled at Saint Leo University seeking a Bachelor of Arts in Criminal Justice.
 He is a graduate of the FBI National Academy (256 th Session), Professional Executive Leadership School (41 st Session), Institute for Leadership in Changing Times from Virginia Polytechnic Institute and State University.